 Photos courtesy of the Kaleidoscope Gallery

-The idea behind the Wavelengths initiative is a visual interpretation of the novels written by Virginia Woolf, one of the foremost modernist writers of the 20th Century, whose themes bear an uncanny relevance to the issues faced today.
-These relevant themes are to be extended in an on-going programme of creative works.
+There is an ongoing tracing paper challenge on Instagram based on the premise: what I feel on the inside and what I project on the outside to reflect the concept behind the Wavelengths project - a desire to visually interpret the novels written by Virginia Woolf, one of the foremost modernist writers of the 20th Century, whose themes bear an uncanny relevance to the issues faced today.
+Any medium is welcomed on the designated tracing paper (details are available on our Project page).
+This open forum is intended to be extended in an on-going programme of creative works.

-The initial exhibition took place in September 2018 at the Hastings Arts Forum as part of Coastal Currents Festival.
-Nine artists across Kent and Sussex were selected, with the intention to focus upon their 'work in progress' as they reflected on the themes in Woolf’s nine novels.
+The initial Wavelengths exhibition took place in September 2018 at the Arts Forum, Hastings as part of the Coastal Currents Festival.
+Nine artists across Kent and Sussex were selected, with the intention to focus upon their 'work in progress' as they independently reflected on the concurring themes in Woolf’s nine novels.

 This original exhibition was introduced in August 2018 at a talk to the Blue Monkey Group of artists, based at Towner in Eastbourne.
-They were then invited to take part in a ‘tracing paper challenge’, that subsequently was exhibited in Wavelengths 2, April 2019 at the Kaleidoscope Gallery in Sevenoaks.
-This location, by Knole was frequently visited by Woolf.
+This artistic group were then invited to start the ‘tracing paper challenge’, that subsequently was exhibited in Wavelengths 2, April 2019 at the Kaleidoscope Gallery in Sevenoaks, chosen as this location houses Knole, which was frequently visited by Woolf.

-written and died in East Sussex, close to her sister Vanessa Bell; both part of
+Virginia Woolf was strongly connected to the South East of England having lived, wrote and died in East Sussex, close to her sister Vanessa Bell; both were part of the Bloomsbury Group.